 - Organisational Behaviour, 10 credits

-Student must take a further 100 credits from the following modules (module credits in brackets).
+Student must take a further 100 credits from the following modules.
 Equal numbers of credits must be taken in each semester.

 - The Russian Economy: From Plan to Market A, 10 credits